graphql-nexus/nexus-plugin-prisma/README.md

 ### Exposing types from your Prisma API

-However, `prismaObjectType` adds a special method to the `t` object for you to expose fields of your Prisma GraphQL types:
+However, `prismaObjectType` adds a special method to the `t` object for you to expose fields of your Prisma GraphQL types.

+**All the fields exposed using `nexus-prisma` are automatically resolved.
+No code is needed besides which fields you want to expose.**

 **Signature** (simplied types)